-In accordance with section 99 of the NEL the Commission has made this draft Rule determination in relation to the Rule proposed by AEMO.
-The Commission has determined not to make the Rule proposed by the Rule Proponent and to make a proposed more preferable Rule based on the AEMO-NGF position.
+In accordance with section 102 of the NEL the Commission has made this final Rule determination in relation to the Rule proposed by AEMO.
+In accordance with section 103 of the NEL the Commission has determined not to make the Rule proposed by the Rule proponent and to make a more preferable Rule.11

-The Commission's reasons for making this draft Rule determination are set out in section 3.1.
+The Commission's reasons for making this final Rule determination are set out in section 3.1.

-A draft of the proposed Rule to be Made (Draft Rule) is attached to, and published with, this draft Rule determination.
-The Draft Rule is a proposed more preferable Rule.6 Its key features are described in section 3.2.
+The National Electricity Amendment (Cost Recovery for Other Services Directions) Rule 2010 No [5] (Rule as Made) is published with this final Rule determination.
+The Rule as Made commences on 1 July 2011.
+The Rule as Made is a more preferable Rule.
+Its key features are described in section 3.2.